 In fact, "B" switchboards are typically made in sections of two positions.
-Often the section is 7 panels wide (whereas typical "A" switchboard sections, having 3 positions, are 8 panels wide).
-So the "B" switchboard positions are about 1.3 times as wide as a typical "A" switchboard position.
-(So "B" switchboard operators have a lot more "shoulder room" than "A" switchboard operators.)
+Often the section is 8 panels wide; typical "A" switchboard sections have 3 positions but are also 8 panels wide).
+The panels are of uniform width for both kinds of board.

+So the "B" switchboard positions are about 1.5 times as wide as a typical "A" switchboard position.
+So "B" switchboard operators have a lot more "shoulder room" than "A" switchboard operators.
+More importantly, this makes room for the much larger number of cord circuits on a B board position.
+(The cord circuits are, however, a little narrower than in A boards.)

 In figure 22, the "multiple repeat" is 7 panels.
-The board is at this point set up with 12 blocks (100 jacks each) per panel, for a total capacity of 8400 lines.
+The board we see is at this point set up with 12 blocks (100 jacks each) per panel, for a total capacity of 8400 lines.
 As we can see from the extra number plates, the ultimate capacity of the design is 15 blocks per panel, for a total capacity of 10,500 lines.
 This design uses the smaller (109/309 type) plug.

-The board seen in figure 23 also has a multiple repeat of 7 panels.
+The board seen in figure 23 also seemingly has a multiple repeat of 7 panels.